 The District WIne Village near Oliver, BC, is the first of its kind in Canada.
 To celebrate artisans and craftsmanship, long-time friends Max Brock and Matt Kenyon came up with the concept for their community in wine country.
 Director of Operations, Michael Daley, brought their concept to life.

 Within the Village, you’ll find 13 wineries, a brewery, a restaurant, and a distillery surrounding an amphitheatre with a capacity to hold 610 people.
 There is also a vineyard as part of the Village property.
 Each winery and winemaker on the property share state-of-the-art equipment to help produce their VQA wines.

 As of this writing, the businesses I visited are JoiRyde Winery, Apricus Cellars, Canter Cellars, Eau Vivre Winery, Foolish Wine, Gneiss Wines, Nk’Mip Cellars, One Faith Vineyards, Silhouette Cellars, Time Family of Wines, Uppercase Winery, Valley Commons, Winemaker’s CUT, Workshop Spirits, and Trading Post Brewery & Eatery.

 Throughout the year, in the central plaza area, you can find farmer’s markets, numerous community events, and concerts, and is a great place to gather any time of the year.
 I visited in the winter, but in the summertime, you will also be surrounded by infinity pools and the sound of gently flowing water.

-There were many more events both free and for a fee, through November and December.
-I live just a bit too far away to participate in all of them but I thoroughly enjoyed the few I was able to attend.
+There were many more events, both free and for a fee, through November and December.
+I live just a bit too far away to participate in all of them, but I thoroughly enjoyed the few I could attend.
 I am looking forward to next year’s celebrations!